 This feeling of anxiety might seem innocent, but it affects your health way more than you are aware.
 Sleep anxiety or Somniphobia is the fear associated with sleep.
 Going to sleep seems like a very natural thing to do, but it can be a dreadful thing for some people.

 In a stressful situation, like the pandemic, the anxiety around sleep may not be all that unfounded.

-You are constantly stressed, you are always receiving news that doesn’t help, and so it is natural for you to get nightmares, which can further create a fear of sleep, adding to your sleep anxiety.
+You are constantly stressed and always receiving news that doesn’t help, so it is natural for you to get nightmares, which can further create a fear of sleep, adding to your sleep anxiety.
 So looking into sleeping problems & solutions becomes essential.
 Maintaining good sleep timing and good sleep hygiene helps a great deal.
 Now that we know what an anxiety disorder is, let’s check the different types of anxiety disorders: